For any questions, suggestions, problems, feedback, reviews, etc. you can contact me at:

 At my current pace and making allowances for a fulltime job, putting out one volume per year is a reasonable estimate.
-I am planning to retire in about three years, at which point I may be able to produce two (or even more) volumes per year.
+I am planning to retire in late 2025, at which point I may be able to produce two (or even more) volumes per year.
 On the chance that the series becomes popular and I can afford to hire help in putting these books together, then almost anything is possible.

 How many people are involved in putting together FUTURUES PAST?